abhiwand/atk/python/intelanalytics/doc/source/ds_mlal_lp.rst

 Label Propagation (LP)
 ======================

-Label propagation (LP) is a message passing technique for inputing or smoothing labels in partially-labelled datasets.
+Label propagation (LP) is a message passing technique for inputing or :term:`smoothing` labels in partially-labelled datasets.
 Labels are propagated from *labeled* data to *unlabeled* data along a graph encoding similarity relationships among data points.
 The labels of known data can be probabilistic in other words, a known point can be represented with fuzzy labels such as 90% label 0 and 10% label 1.
 The inverse distance between data points is represented by edge weights, with closer points having a higher weight (stronger influence on posterior estimates) than points farther away.
 LP has been used for many problems, particularly those involving a similarity measure between data points.
-Our implementation is based on Zhu and Ghahramani's 2002 paper, "Learning from labeled and unlabeled data" [1]_.
+Our implementation is based on Zhu and Ghahramani's 2002 paper, "Learning from labeled and unlabeled data" [#LP1]_.

 The Label Propagation Algorithm:
 --------------------------------